Proudly Hosting over 100,000 Fast Websites since 2010

 Sometimes when you try to connect to a public or home Wi-Fi network, you may get the annoying “Private DNS Server Cannot Be Accessed” response.
 This happens because some public network providers block public domain servers or your phone network settings will not allow connection to the internet.

-In most cases, this issue may resolve itself after a few minutes, but it may take longer or never resolve itself.
+In most cases, the mentioned issue may resolve itself after a few minutes, but it may take longer or never resolve itself.
 This is where we come in.
 In this article, we are going to take you through fixing this issue so that you can get back online.

 Potential Causes of the “Private DNS Cannot Be Accessed” Issue

-In most cases, the DNS Server your phone is currently on is usually the problem.
+In most cases, the DNS Server your phone is currently on is usually the problem, especially if a recent change in DNS settings has triggered the issue.
+Sometimes, DNS configurations do not work as intended due to conflicts between the phone’s DNS server and the Wi-Fi network’s DNS server, resulting in DNS settings not working properly or causing connectivity issues.
 In other cases, there is a conflict between the DNS Server your phone is using and the Wi-Fi network router’s DNS Server.

 Resolving the “Private DNS Server Cannot Be Accessed” Problem